 Why do dogs lick toes (and other body parts?)

 Let’s start with the most licked place: our face.
 “Licking the face, especially around the mouth, is a normal friendly greeting behavior that dogs often display towards other dogs when saying hello.
 This is usually seen a submissive gesture—a way of saying, ‘Hi there!
 I’m no threat to you!’” says Dr. Summerfield.
 So, it’s perfectly natural for a dog to lick a human face too.
 As far as feet, fingers, and in between toes: The stronger the smell, the higher the attraction.
 “This may be due to the higher concentration of scent in these areas, which is also why many dogs are attracted to dirty socks and dirty laundry.”
-Here is the scary reason you shouldn’t let a dog lick your face.
+While it may be normal for your dog to lick you, you should definitely consider the scary reason you shouldn’t let a dog lick your face.

 Why do dogs scoot on their butt?

 The butt scootin’ boogie is kind of comical to watch, but you have to wonder why they do it and what they are leaving behind on your floor.
 It’s a sure sign of plugged or infected anal glands.”Normally, these sacs express their contents, a very pungent-smelling brown fluid, when the dog defecates.
 But occasionally, the sacs might become plugged or infected and have a hard time emptying on their own,” says Dr. Summerfield.
 To relieve the discomfort, they scoot their butt on the floor.
 “If this happens, your veterinarian can normally resolve the problem by expressing the glands manually.”
-Look out for these other things dogs do to let you know they’re sick.
+In addition to your dog scooting on their but, make sure to monitor for these things dogs do to let you know they’re sick.